No momento, esta página não está disponível em português

 Requirement Description

-Integration type Make sure that you have an existing Web Components integration.
+Integration type Make sure that you have built your Web Components integration.

 Setup steps Before you begin, add Amazon Pay in your test Customer Area.